maartene/EscapeWithYourBooty/NOTES.md

     - ⚠️ Calculate 'nextSea' for arbitrary rectangular seas

 ## 🍅 Pomodoro 6
-    - ⚠️ Determine 'nextSea' dynamically: first by testing the first next sea, and then the Nth next see
+    - ⚠️ Determine 'nextSea' dynamically: first by testing the first next sea, and then the Nth next sea
+    - ⚠️ Find pirate position (assume it is at 0 first)